TAIL-workshop/TAIL-ECAI24/README.md

 This workshop aims to bring together researchers to discuss initiatives that address the integration of Trustworthy AI and Law Enforcement.
 We will invite theoretical, experimental and position papers.

 ## Topics of Interest
-- Predictive Policing
+- **Predictive Policing:** Strategies for proactive crime prediction and prevention in law enforcement, and, e.g., integrating principles for fair and unbiased predictions.
-- Tactical Decision Support
+- **Tactical Decision Support:** Approaches to automated decision-making in critical scenarios for law enforcement and first responders, and, e.g., addressing transparency in AI algorithms.
-- Smart Devices and Internet of Things (IoT) in Law Enforcement
+- **Smart Devices and Internet of Things (IoT) in Law Enforcement:** Interactions with smart technology, smart sensors, drones, and mixed-reality devices in law enforcement, and, e.g., addressing processing of sensitive and personal data.
-- Image and Video Analysis in Law Enforcement
+- **Image and Video Analysis in Law Enforcement:** Integration of AI-driven tools for analysing images and videos in crime scene reconstruction, and e.g., considering the ethical use of data and maintaining privacy standards.
-- Cybercrime Understanding and Detection
+- **Cybercrime Understanding and Detection:** Methods and applications for detecting and preventing cybercrimes, and, e.g., addressing transparency in AI algorithms.
-- Automated Evidence Analysis
+- **Automated Evidence Analysis:** Implementation of AI tools for efficient and thorough analysis of digital evidence, and e.g., addressing traceability and fairness in decision-making.
-- Behavioural Analysis
+- **Behavioural Analysis:** Techniques for AI-based behavioural analysis to identify patterns in criminal activities, e.g., by considering ethical aspects such as unbiased profiling.
-- Biometric Identification
+- **Biometric Identification:** Utilising AI in biometric identification processes while approaching ethical demands, such as privacy standards and ensuring secure and ethical handling of sensitive information.
-- Socio-Technical Aspects of AI Integration in Law Enforcement
+- **Socio-Technical Aspects of AI Integration in Law enforcement:** Exploration of socio-technical perspectives on AI in law enforcement and criminal investigation, considering the ethical implications and societal impacts of AI integration.
-- AI Integrated in Law Enforcement Training and Education
+- **AI Integrated in Law Enforcement Training and Education:** Harnessing AI Systems in Police education, AI-powered training simulations, tools and methods.
-- Trustworthy AI Assessment Tools
+- **Trustworthy AI Assessment Tools:** Methods and applications for assessing Trustworthy AI solutions in the field of law enforcement.

 ## Format